 #3 Your HOA can’t stop your tenants from “solar drying”

 Homeowners (including tenants) have the right to dry their clothes on a clothesline.
 Some HOAs, however, don’t allow “solar drying” as it can be an eyesore, ruining the curb appeal of the property.
 While the HOA aims to preserve property values, it’s worth mentioning that some states have enacted laws that protect homeowners’ right to dry their clothes outdoors.
-Be sure to consult your single family property management company if drying on clotheslines gets the green light in your state.
+Be sure to consult your property management team if drying on clotheslines gets the green light in your state.

 #4 Your HOA can’t ban certain plants